 But at times, you may want to have complete control over what software goes on your android phone.
 In that case, you will want to unlock your phone’s bootloader.

 An unlocked bootloader will give you complete autonomy over your android device.
 It will trigger a factory reset that will erase all of your data.
 It will also allow you to install a custom OS on your device.
-It also compromises the security of your phone.
-It can also brick your phone making it impossible to turn on.
+Unfortunately, it can also compromise the security of your phone and/or can brick your phone making it impossible to turn on.